stalwartlabs/mail-server/README.md

 ## Sponsorship

 Your support is crucial in helping us continue to improve the project, add new features, and maintain the highest level of quality.
 By [becoming a sponsor](https://opencollective.com/stalwart), you help fund the development and future of Stalwart.
-As a thank-you, sponsors who contribute $5 per month or more will automatically receive a [Small Business Edition](https://stalw.art/small-business/) license, which includes all the powerful features of the [Enterprise edition](https://stalw.art/enterprise/).
+As a thank-you, sponsors who contribute $5 per month or more will automatically receive a [Enterprise edition](https://stalw.art/enterprise/) license.
+And, sponsors who contribute $30 per month or more, also have access to [Premium Support](https://stalw.art/support) from Stalwart Labs.

 These are some of our open-source sponsors: